silverstripeltd/startup-theme-components/README.md

 ### [Silverstripe Menu Manager](https://github.com/WPP-Public/akqa-nz-silverstripe-menumanager)
 Menu Manager lets you define custom menus in the CMS, and use them in templates.
-STC ships with a Main Menu and a Footer Menu.
-The menus can be edited in the CMS via the "Menus" link in the admin menu.
-Check the [README](https://github.com/WPP-Public/akqa-nz-silverstripe-menumanager#silverstripe-menu-manager).
+STC ships with a Main Menu and a Footer Menu, edit these via the "Menus" link in the CMS admin.
+For more info on creating new menus, check the [README](https://github.com/WPP-Public/akqa-nz-silverstripe-menumanager#silverstripe-menu-manager).

 ## Other customisations
 There have been some other useful extensions added to core Silverstripe models, to demonstrate how their data can be customised.

-* **Site Config Extension** - The Site Config has been extended to include fields for the footer copyright line and a custom link button for the site header.
-Site Config extensions are very useful for providing global data that you'll need to access site wide, and you'll find a Site Config Extension in almost every Silverstripe project.
+* **Site Config Extension** - The Site Config has been extended to include a field for the footer copyright line, and a custom link button for the site header.
+Site Config extensions are very useful for providing global data, so you'll find one in almost every Silverstripe project.
 * **Page Extension** - An Intro field and option to hide the sibling menu are added to the base Page type.
-* **Image Extension** - Adds field to customise the `alt` attribute for images.
+* **Image Extension** - Adds a field to customise the `alt` attribute for images.